Appeon/.NET-DataStore-Razor-Example/README.md

 ```
 ##### Setting Up the Project

-1. Dowload the project and save it to your local directory.
+1. Download the project and save it to your local directory.

 2. Open the *DataStore-Asp.NetCore-Example.sln* solution in Visual Studio 2019 or another C# development IDE.